 We are a worldwide supplier of semiconductor test handling and back-end finishing systems, MEMS test modules, and thermal sub-systems.
 Our semiconductor equipment companies develop, manufacture, sell and service a broad line of equipment capable of handling a wide range of integrated circuit and LED packages.
-Test handlers are electromechanical systems used to automate testing of the packaged integrated circuit in the "back-end" of the semiconductor manufacturing process.
-Testing determines the quality and performance of the integrated circuit prior to shipment to customers.
-Testers are designed to verify the performance of the integrated circuit, such as microprocessors, logic, analog, memory or mixed signal devices.
+Test handlers are electromechanical systems used to automate testing of integrated circuits and LEDs in the "back-end" of the semiconductor manufacturing process.
+Testing determines the quality and performance of the semiconductor device prior to shipment to customers.
+Testers are designed to verify the performance of semiconductor devices, such as microprocessors, logic, analog, memory or mixed signal devices.
 Handlers are automated systems engineered to thermally condition and present for testing the packaged semiconductor devices.
 The majority of test handlers use either pick-and-place, gravity-feed, turret or test-in-strip technologies.
 The type of packaged device, test parallelism, thermal requirements and signal interface requirements normally determines the appropriate handling approach.
-Gravity-feed handling is the predominant solution for temperature testing of high performance small outline leaded and non-leaded packages, as well as for large packages with leads on only one or two sides as is common in high power devices.
-In gravity-feed handlers, integrated circuits are unloaded from plastic tubes, metal magazines or a bowl at the top of the machine and flow through the system, from top to bottom, propelled by the force of gravity.
-After testing, the integrated circuits are sorted and reloaded into tubes, magazines, bulk or tape for additional process steps or final shipment.

-Integrated circuits with leads on all four sides, such as the quad flat pack, or with balls or pads on the bottom or top of the package, such as ball grid array packages, and quad flat no-lead packages as well as certain low profile integrated circuits with leads on two sides, such as the thin small outline package, and wafer-level packages are predominately handled in pick-and-place systems.
-Pick-and-place handlers use robotic mechanisms to move integrated circuits from Jedec trays and place them in precision transport boats or carriers for processing through the system.
-After testing, integrated circuits are sorted and reloaded into designated trays, based on test results.
+Pick-and-place handling is the predominant solution for devices with leads on all four sides, such as the quad flat pack, or with balls or pads on the bottom or top of the package, such as ball grid array packages, and quad flat no-lead packages as well as certain low profile devices with leads on two sides, such as the thin small outline package, and wafer-level packages.
+Pick-and-place handlers use robotic mechanisms to move devices from JEDEC (Joint Electron Device Engineering Council) standard trays and place them in precision transport boats or carriers for processing through the system.
+After testing, devices are sorted and reloaded into designated trays, based on test results.